Mike’s Meniere’s Story

 You know for yourself, when you come online looking for answers, there is a bewildering array of contradicting views and 1000’s of sites spouting the same copied material from medical sites.
-Your doctors tell you, you have to live with it and nothing can be done, some sites claim the supplements we use are the answer, ‘John of Ohio’ claims his recommended supplements help, chiropractors claim everyone has had a neck or spinal injury at some point and only they can cure it, a doctor in Japan says most sufferers have the herpes virus in them, others attribute it to stress, auto-immune dysfunction, it’s hereditary, genetic, thyroid related, mold, allergies…..and the list goes on & on.
+Your doctors tell you, you have to live with it and nothing can be done, some sites claim the supplements we use are the answer, ‘John of Ohio’ claims his recommended supplements help, some chiropractors claim everyone has had a neck or spinal injury at some point and only they can cure it, a doctor in Japan says most sufferers have the herpes virus in them, others attribute it to stress, autoimmune disorders, it’s hereditary, genetic, thyro id related, mold, allergies…..and the list goes on & on.

 So who is right?

 The truth is, everyone is different and there are a number of causes and contributing causes/triggers.
 All the above are relevant, and a whole lot more but what is relevant for you?
 This is what you need to know and what my research and writing is all about.
 Helping you to help yourself overcome Meniere’s.
 You may be surprised where your own particular root cause originates, many sufferers are.
 Find it and you have found the key to your cure or rather ‘ultimate solution’.

 Free yourself of the symptoms of Meniere’s and know that you CAN beat Meniere’s.

 It can be done, it has been done by multiple thousands that we know of alone and it is being done as you read.